cloudblog004/fantasticfoodies/content/en/posts/1142-easiest-way-to-make-speedy-quick-chicken-enchiladas.md

 - "Pour black beans in pot but don&#39;t stir in.
 Your getting your ingredients ready to make your enchiladas."
 - "Grease bottom of baking dish.
 Then start the process.
 Warmed tortilla, sauce, chicken, beans, cheese and roll it up and place seam down ."
 - "Pour the rest of enchilada sauce on top and add more cheese .
 Should look something like this.
 Bake uncovered for about 20 minutes."
 - "For the complete dish i served with my 20 minute Enchilada sauce recipe and mexican quinoa pilaf.
-All recipes are found in &#34; my recipes&#34;"
+All recipes are found in * my recipes*"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe